01-edu/public/subjects/forum/moderation/README.md

   - Promote or demote a normal user to, or from a moderator user.
   - Receive reports from moderators.
 If the admin receives a report from a moderator, he can respond to that report
   - Delete posts and comments
-  - Manage the categories, by being able to creating and deleting them.
+  - Manage the categories, by being able to create and delete them.

-This project will help you learn about :

-- Moderation System
-- User access levels

 ### Instructions

 - You must handle website errors, HTTPS status.
 - You must handle all sort of technical errors.
-- The code must respect the [**good practices**](https://public.01-edu.org/subjects/good-practices/).
+- The code must respect the [**good practices**](../../good-practices/README.md).
 - It is recommended that the code should present a **test file**.

 ### Allowed packages